 Wernig is also finding ways to use reprogrammed cells for transplantation-based therapies.
 He is currently developing a new treatment that could help infants and young children who suffer from a devastating skin disease called epidermolysis bullosa.

 “You can be as excited to conduct very basic research with few disease implications, as you can be for research that could directly benefit people,” said Wernig.
 “I’m very curious about how biology works and want to contribute to our common knowledge.
 But it’s also very important to me that my work could eventually make the world better and help improve patients’ lives.”

 Since the beginning of his career, Wernig’s trailblazing studies have fueled science around the globe.
 That’s why he was selected as the 2018 recipient of the Ogawa-Yamanaka Stem Cell Prize.

-“Marius’s work has had a tremendous impact on basic science and influenced the way scientists in many fields use stem cells,” said Deepak Srivastava, MD, president of the Gladstone Institutes and member of the prize’s selection committee.
+“Marius’s work has had a tremendous impact on basic science and influenced the way scientists in many fields use stem cells,” said Deepak Srivastava, MD, president of Gladstone Institutes and member of the prize’s selection committee.
 “We also chose Marius to recognize his remarkable efforts to translate his findings to the clinic.”